 The City obtained temporary financing in the amount of \$365,000 on August 9, 2018.
 The note bears interest at a rate of 2.5% This note serves as temporary financing for the improvements to the wastewater sewer plant.
 The note will be retired with the proceeds of the \$2,010,000 bond issuance upon the completion of the project.
+The note was retired during the year ended June 30, 2021.

-The minimum obligations of the City's at June 30, 2020 for the payment of loan principal and interest are as follows:
+The minimum obligations of the City's at June 30, 2021 for the payment of loan principal and interest are as follows: